doitintl/kubeip/README.md

 dep ensure
 ```

-Compile the kIP by running:
+Compile the kubeIP by running:

 ```
 make builder-image
 ```

-Build the Docker image with compiled version of kIP as following:
+Build the Docker image with compiled version of kubeIP as following:

 ```
 make binary-image